Charles V. Hamilton: Activism and Beliefs

 Ellis Cashmore and James Jennings argue that Hamilton and Carmichael were the first to use the term institutional racism in a systematic fashion.
 Hamilton said he and Carmichael used this term to address the disconnect between the general (especially white) public’s perception of racism and the everyday reality of systemic oppression that black people in the United States face.
 He explained it in this way in a November 21, 1967 interview with Studs Terkel:

 “We went to school.
 It was called a school of slavery and a school of segregation.
 And the lessons were very clear.
 Let me state it as bluntly as possible: You hate yourself.
 You are supposed to hate yourself because you are a quote 'minority,' you are different.
 You are lazy, apathetic, and so forth.
 And you pass out of this school and pass those lessons to the extent that you believe this, you see.
 Now a lot of people in this country, white and black, really don't believe that.
 They don't believe that the system deliberately did this to us.
 Because they... personally have never insisted that a black man hate himself, you know.
 And they personally have never really hanged or lynched a black man recently, you know.
 But that is not the point.
 That is not the point Stokely and I want to make in this book.
 The point we are trying to make in this book is that one's individual stance in relationship to the black man is irrelevant.
 It's what the system does and that's why we use the term 'institutional racism'.”

 Hamilton also takes issue with narratives that black people must integrate into American society.
 Referencing James Baldwin’s “Nobody Knows My Name,” claims that black people are taught to hate themselves, and people who hate themselves cannot truly integrate into a society because they will suppress their true selves.
 He adds that when white people are making these calls for integration, they are rarely made from a place of goodwill, but out of a desire for black people to suppress their culture and act more like the white elites who oppress them.

+Hamilton’s pioneering work on Black Power and institutional racism has left an enduring impact on political science and civil rights activism, influencing generations of scholars and activists.
+His concept of 'institutional racism' reshaped public discourse, providing a framework for understanding systemic discrimination beyond individual acts of prejudice.
+Scholars and civil rights leaders have continued to draw on his work, citing his insights as foundational to the study of systemic racism in America.